jmpires/anthropomorphic/projects/deployK8Application/eks/README.md

 ```
 backend.tf - Terraform backend to store state file in an S3 bucket.

-eks - Defines the structure of the EKS cluster
+eks - Defines the structure of the EKS cluster.

+outputs.tf - Exposes key details of the deployed infrastructure after apply.

 terraform.tfvars - Provide the values that we want to assign to the variables.

 variables.tf - Specifies input variables to parameterize the configuration.

-versions.tf - Defines terraform and provider version's
+versions.tf - Defines terraform and provider version's.

 vpc - Define the VPC and a private subnet.
 ```